 Feedback gathered from user tests can be invaluable in helping you understand how users are interacting with your product and identify any areas for improvement.

 How to conduct product and design reviews?

-- Define the purpose of the review: Determine the goals of the review which include factors such as functionality, usability, performance, and aesthetics — and note relevant learning outcome.
+- Define the purpose of the review: Determine the goals of the review which include factors such as functionality, usability, performance, and aesthetics — and note relevant learning outcomes.
 This can help to guide the review process and ensure that you focus on the most important aspects of the product.

 - Identify the target users: Invite the right people to participate in the review.
 This includes members of the product development team, subject matter experts, customers, and other stakeholders.